medobarakat/Job-Finder-Responsive-site/README.md

 ##    Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are always welcome!

 ## Show your support